Hate the Lighting in Your Rental? Try These Bright Ideas

 Make the Most of Floor and Table Lamps

 This seems like an obvious one, but it truly is the easiest way to transform your space while still making sure you get your security deposit back.
-Lamps also let you truly flex your design muscles as the style,
+Lamps also let you truly flex your design muscles as the style, color and shade choices are virtually endless.
+Try putting a lamp in an unexpected spot, like your kitchen or bathroom, for even more impact.

 Our Product Pick: This arc floor lamp would work for a variety of design styles.